Tennis Wales is the National Governing Body for tennis in Wales.

 "To grow the game of tennis in Wales in all respects, making it accessible to everyone in the community, and creating a pathway that can support talented players to reach their full potential."

 - Growing the Workforce

-To support the first objective Tennis Wales employs a National Participation Manager (Pam Griffiths), Participation Managers (Mark Lewis and Alicia Goulding), Regional Participation Officer (Luke Williams) who are supporting the growth of tennis with key partners through clubs, education and communities.
+To support the first objective Tennis Wales employs a National Partnership Manager (Pam Griffiths), Participation Managers (Mark Lewis and Alicia Goulding), Regional Participation Officer (Luke Williams and John Whitehall) who are supporting the growth of tennis with key partners through clubs, education and communities.

 In recent years club membership has increased significantly and is now sitting at over 15,000!!
 The majority of this growth and sustainability is due to the commitment of dedicated network of volunteers and driven coaches across Wales.

 To support the production of national and international players, Tennis Wales employs a Team Wales Manager who focuses on players over 12 years of age.
 These programmes are producing an increasing number of players who are among the best in GB for their age.
 To support both objectives Tennis Wales co-ordinates approximately 250 tournaments and competitions each year through the team.
 These events provide opportunities for anyone to compete from six-year old mini tennis player to a seventy-six year old veteran player!

 The Tennis Wales National Workforce Manager, co-ordinates courses for potential new tennis leaders, teachers, competition coordinators, community tennis activators, and professional tennis coaches.
 The number of active tennis leaders and coaches has more than doubled over the last 3 years.

 A Finance Officer and an Officer Manager completes the team.
 The Tennis Wales team also provides support to the two County Committees within Wales - North Wales and South Wales.